 Abstract

 Climate change is rapidly transforming high-latitude marine and freshwater ecosystems, with Pacific salmon populations in the Yukon River experiencing unprecedented declines in abundance.
 At the northern end of the species’ range, Yukon River Chum salmon runs (Oncorhynchus keta) recently collapsed to 10% of their long-term average return abundance.
 This collapse resulted in closure of subsistence fisheries and detrimental impacts on food security and cultural tradition for Alaska Native peoples faced with a multi-species salmon collapse.
-While the impacts of climate change across the anadromous life stages of Chum salmon have been linked to this decline, there remains a need to explore these hypotheses within an integrated quantitative context.
+While the impacts of climate change across the anadromous life stages of Chum salmon have been linked to this decline, there remains a need to explore these hypotheses within an quantitative framework representing survival across the anadromous life cycle.

 Here, we use an integrated population model to examine how ecosystem change influences Yukon River fall Chum salmon survival across multiple life stages.
-Specifically, we evaluate the influence of environmental covariates on survival during two critical life stage periods: survival from egg to first marine summer and from first marine summer to terminal harvest.
-We found that recent declines are associated with reduced survival across multiple life stages.
+Specifically, we evaluate the influence of environmental covariates on survival during two critical periods: survival from egg to the first marine summer and from the first marine summer to terminal harvest.
+We found that recent declines in abundance are associated with reduced survival across multiple life stages.
 While most freshwater covariates showed limited association with survival, we found that decreasing spawner body size is correlated with reduced productivity to the juvenile stage in addition to the direct impacts of age structure on the number of eggs deposited.
 Additionally, there was a weak positive relationship between Fall snow depth and egg to juvenile survival.
-We found evidence that hatchery released Chum salmon have a negative relationship with Yukon River Chum salmon marine productivity.
-Finally, a positive relationship between juvenile stomach fullness and marine survival suggests that fish condition before their first winter at sea is crucial for survival.
-These findings highlight how multiple stressors - from changing freshwater and marine conditions to increased competition – can exhibit a compounding effect on population productivity.
+We found evidence that North Pacific scale hatchery releases of Chum salmon exhibit a negative relationship with Yukon River Chum salmon marine productivity.
+Finally, a positive relationship between juvenile stomach fullness and marine survival suggests that fish condition before their first winter at sea is an important predictor of survival.
+These findings highlight how multiple stressors - from changing freshwater and marine conditions to increased competition – can exhibit a compounding effect on salmon population productivity.
 Our results underscore the importance of evaluating ecosystem impacts on fish survival across multiple life stages and the challenges in understanding ecosystem-abundance relationships for anadromous fish populations undergoing rapid environmental change.

 1. Introduction